 France is truly central to nearly every destination in Western Europe.
 If you’re originally from the U.K., travel home couldn’t be easier.
 You can get home by boat, plane or even train.
 There are also trains that travel from most French cities to countries throughout Europe.
 Even Americans can get home easily with regular outbound flights from most major French airports.

 If you’re looking to buy a home in the heart of Paris or on the water in the south of France, you’ll likely pay a significant amount.
 However, France is a big country, and outside of the major cities and tourist destinations, you can find some real bargains.
 For example, the Basque region and the Languedoc region both offer low property values as well as a charming lifestyle in the French countryside.

-No matter what kind of lifestyle you’re looking for, you can find it in France.
+No matter what kind of lifestyle you’re looking for retiring, you can find it in France.
 If you want to be in the heart of a major city, Paris could be the perfect spot for you.
 On the other hand, if you want to be near the beach and in a warm climate, you’ll find plenty of options on France’s southern Mediterranean coast.
 Even fans of snow and cold weather can enjoy the French Alps.

 No discussion of France would be complete without a mention of the country’s incredible food.
-If you’re a foodie, France could be the perfect destination for you.
+If you’re a foodie, retiring in France could be the perfect destination for you.
 From Michelin-starred restaurants to small, family-owned cafes, the French take their food seriously.

 Free health care.